 - I can easily update it and have creative control.
 This is important because I get tired of saying, “I know your textbook says x, but really this is better understood as y.”

-- This site’s content can be used freely at institutions beyond Boise State and freely customized to meet those institutions’ unique needs.
+- This site’s content can be used freely at various institutions and freely customized to meet those institutions’ unique needs.